 I am sure you know a bunch of these startups if not all, includes:

-Cost of outsourcing mobile app development is similar to asking “how much a car cost?”.
+Cost of outsourcing mobile app development is similar to asking “how much does a car cost?”.
 You can get it from $10,000 to the scale you want to go to.
 The overall cost of development is defined by the project requirements, platform, the technology used, developer’s experience, and location.